 Impact on Ownership Rights

-Upon severing a joint tenancy, the nature of ownership changes significantly.
-The joint tenancy is converted into a tenancy in common, where each owner holds a distinct share of the property.
-This change can have several implications:
+Upon severing a joint tenancy, the nature of ownership changes fundamentally.
+The joint tenancy is converted into a tenancy in common, and each owner now holds a distinct, identifiable share.
+This has several important implications:

 Legal Obligations After Severance

-After severing a joint tenancy, the new tenants in common have legal obligations to consider.
-These include:
+After severing a joint tenancy, there are specific legal steps and ongoing obligations to address:

 Tax Planning Benefits of Severance